LuisEJaar/notThisWeek/README.md

   - [X] Make feed for all user characters
   - [X] Incorporate characters into games vs players

-- [X] Add rolling to the encounters
+- [X] Add skill rolling to the encounters
   - [X] Rolls to be based upon random d20 & character attributes from sheets
   - [X] DM needs option to pass initiative back to character
     - [X] Flow to be: